voxel-public/KallistiOS/doc/DOCGUIDE.md

 functions.

-At the File level, the documentation should focus on describing the inner workings of a module as well as more advanced API usecases and data structures.
+At the File level, the documentation should focus on describing the inner workings of a module as well as more advanced API use cases and data structures.

 #### Linking to Other Pages